DimensionDev/Maskbook/docs/rfc/000-Payload-v37.md

 #### `authorID` field

 This field represents the identifiable ID of the author of this payload belongs to.
 In the case of an anonymous post, this field should be an empty string.

+#### `authorPublicKeyAlgorithm` field

+This field represents the algorithm that the public key is using.

+When it is `PublicKeyAlgorithmEnum`, it represents a well-known asymmetric algorithm.

+When it is `String`, it represents a asymmetric algorithm that not covered in this specification.

+The implementation MUST fail if the algorithm is not supported.

 #### `authorPublicKey` field